Skip to main content

 LED-()>

-Let's start by lighting the green die in the LED.
+Let's start by lighting the red die in the LED.
 The Bus Pirate understands binary, hexadecimal and decimal formatted numbers.
 We'll use binary entry first so it's clear exactly how the bits control the LED.

 • Enter the WS2812 bus reset command [.
 This command has two purposes.
 First, it tells the Bus Pirate to process this line as bus syntax.
 Second, it generates a 50us RESET delay so the LEDs are ready for new data.

-• Add 00000000 for red and 00000000 for blue to turn those dies off.
+• Add 00000000 for green and 00000000 for blue to turn those dies off.

 • Finally, add .24 to tell the Bus Pirate we want to send 24 bits in one transfer.